vanheeringen-lab/genomepy/README.md

 Note that genomes with a space can be searched for either by using `"quotation marks"`, or by replacing the space(s) with and underscore `_`.
-For example, we can search for Xenopus Tropicalis as `"xenopus tropicalis"` or `xenopus_tropicalis`.
+For example, we can search for Xenopus Tropicalis as `"xenopus tropicalis"`, `xenopus_tropicalis` or `xenopus`.
+The search function is case-insensitive.

-Lets say we want to download the Xenopus Tropicalis genome from UCSC:
+Lets say we want to download the Xenopus Tropicalis genome from UCSC.
+Copy the name returned by the search function and it with the provider name to install:

 ```
 $ genomepy  install xenTro9 UCSC